MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/adding_operators.rst

    }

-No C++ code changes are needed to add simple parameters to the control file syntax, as long as they belong to the class of value types that are already allowed (see `5.
-JSON Format Descriptor Reference`_).
+No C++ code changes are needed to add simple parameters to the control file syntax, as long as they belong to the class of value types that are already allowed (see `JSON Format Descriptor Reference`_).
 The MHO_ParameterConfigurator handles all supported types generically, and will insert them in the parameter store in the locations specified by the format descriptor.
+They can then be access by the C++ code or by user python plugins via the standard path retrieval mechanism.

 STEP 3.2 - Storage paths
 -------------------------